MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 Float parameter
 ===============

-A parameter who has an ``float`` value.
-The optional paramaters are:
+A parameter that has a ``float`` value.
+The optional parameters are:

 min ``float``
-    Minimum value allowed for validator.
+    Minimum value allowed for validator of the **value** member.
 The default is the minimum numeric limits of float. max ``float``
-    Maximum value allowed for validator.
+    Maximum value allowed for validator of the **value** member.
 The default is the maximum numeric limits of float. lineEdit ``bool``
     Boolean whether to use a line edit (**true**) or a spin box (**false**).
 The default is true. precision ``int``